buu342/N64-UNFLoader/Examples/README.md

 ### 2. Thread Faults
 A NuSys ROM where an animation plays.
 After a very specific sequence in the animation, a thread fault will occur, with the information being printed to your debug console. libultra provides a program called `objdump`, which when fed the .out of your ROM (generated during compilation), it will output the full disassembly of it (which you can use to help diagnose the crash).
 A batch file named `dump.bat` is provided to facilitate the usage of the program.
 The mistake in the code is a very subtle incorrect number, but hopefully you can diagnose the cause with the help of the dump.

+**Credits:**
+* Arena background from Dragon Ball Z: Super Butouden
+* EnteiTH for the character sprites

 **Usage**
 1) Upload the ROM.
 2) Watch the incredible Pixar-level animation unfold.